akshathjain/sliding_up_panel/README.md

 <br>

 ### Darkening the Body as the Panel Opens
 If desired, the `body` can be darkened as the panel is opened by setting `backdropEnabled` to `true`.
-You can also customize the `backdropColor` and the `backdropOpacity`.
+You can also customize the `backdropColor`, `backdropOpacity`, and `backdropTapClosesPanel`.
 For example:

 ```dart
 @override